-- (28) Like EFRAG, we welcome the removal of the 80-125% bright line test for assessing and measuring hedge effectiveness and agree with the hedge effectiveness requirements as qualifying criteria for hedge accounting. - (29) However, more clarity should be provided on how to interpret 'other than accidental offsetting' as included in B31 of the ED in connection with 'minimise the expected hedge ineffectiveness' as included in B30.
+(27) We welcome the removal of the 80-125% bright line test for assessing and measuring hedge effectiveness and agree with the hedge effectiveness requirements as qualifying criteria for hedge accounting.

+- (28) However, more clarity should be provided on how to interpret 'other than accidental offsetting' as included in B31 of the ED in connection with 'minimise the expected hedge ineffectiveness' as included in B30.
 We are concerned that if these are narrowly explained, the approach in respect of assessing hedge effectiveness is likely to be considered rule-based and even stricter compared to the existing thresholds.
-This may result in unintended consequences and may be inconsistent with the objective of the hedge effectiveness assessment.

-- (30) Regarding EFRAG's concerns that the proposed guidance may create inconsistencies between risk management and accounting (as explained in paragraph 54 of EFRAG's draft comment letter), we agree with the IASB principle that all inefficiencies should be captured in profit and loss. - (31) The proposals are clear in that any remaining gain or loss (i.e. hedge ineffectiveness) should be recycled from OCI into profit or loss.
+This may result in unintended consequences and may be inconsistent with the objective of the hedge effectiveness assessment. - (29) We agree with the IASB principle that all inefficiencies should be captured in profit and loss. - (30) The proposals are clear in that any remaining gain or loss (i.e. hedge ineffectiveness) should be recycled from OCI into profit or loss.
 However, in our view, the gross presentation in OCI seems quite complex and should be simplified.